CUSTOMER STORIES

 The Solo 5G Tracker & Real-Time Visibility Check All the Boxes

-The Solo 5G tracker captures and transmits shipment data in real time with unprecedented accuracy.
-Its cellular, WiFi, and GPS technology is accurate to within 10 meters.
-STA can view each shipment’s location and condition data in real-time to assure on-time delivery.
+The Solo 5G tracker captures and transmits shipment data—in real time—with unprecedented accuracy.
+Its global cellular, WiFi, and GPS technology is accurate to within 10 meters.
+STA can view each shipment’s current location and condition data to assure on-time delivery.

 This comprehensive solution stood out among competitors for several reasons: